cantaloupe-project/cantaloupe/README.md

 The release process consists of the following steps:

+1. Run the Maven Verifier plugin (`mvn verify -DskipTests=true`)
+2. Run an OWASP dependency check (`mvn org.owasp:dependency-check-maven:check`)
-1. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
+3. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
-2. Ensure that the tests are current, comprehensive, and passing
+4. Ensure that the tests are current, comprehensive, and passing
-3. Finalize the documentation, including the website, user manual, change log, and Javadoc
+5. Finalize the documentation, including the website, user manual, change log, and Javadoc
-4. Merge into `release/vX.X`
+6. Merge into `release/vX.X`
-5. Update the version in `pom.xml` and commit this change
+7. Update the version in `pom.xml` and commit this change
-6. Merge into `master`
+8. Merge into `master`
-7. Create the release `.zip` archive with `mvn clean; mvn package`
+9. Create the release `.zip` archive with `mvn clean; mvn package`
-8. Check that the `.zip` archive is as expected
+10. Check that the `.zip` archive is as expected
-9. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
+11. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
-10. Push the code: `git push origin master; git push origin release/x.x;
+12. Push the code: `git push origin master; git push origin release/x.x;
     git push --tags`
-11. Add the `.zip` archive and change log info to the release tag on GitHub
+13. Add the `.zip` archive and change log info to the release tag on GitHub
-12. Deploy the updated website using `build/deploy_website.rb`.
+14. Deploy the updated website using `build/deploy_website.rb`.

 ## License